zeit-io/api-docs/README.md

 Properties like `amount` and `hourly_wage` contain always the cent values.
 The UI is responsible for formating the values in a human readible way.

+## Time duration values

+Time values are always stored as Integer in the database and represent the seconds.
+If a user records a `time_record` of one hour, ZEIT.IO will store the value of 3600 as `time_record.duration` in the database.
+Because 3600 seconds is equal to one hour.
+The UI is responsible for formating the values in a human readible way.

+## Time zones

+ZEIT.IO converts all time values from the users time zone to UTC and stores all times in UTC format in the database.
+When fetching the data, ZEIT.IO converts the times back from UTC to the users time zone.
+For this process it is very important that the user correctly configures his/her time zone.
+The time zone can be configured in the users settings under [Localization](https://zeit.io/en/settings/localization).